⚠️ This tutorial is archived and no longer included in the main navigation. This emulator is too old and I do not recommend it for modern devices.

 This tutorial is to help you with MagicEngine for Windows.
 MagicEngine is, hands down, the best TurboGrafx16 emulator out there.
 Its interface is easy to use.
 It runs every type of game perfectly: regular carts, arcade carts, Super CD, Super CD2, Arcade CD.
 However, MagicEngine needs to be purchased.
 It costs $30 US.
 Its free trial lets you play games for 5 minutes.
 If you're a passionate classic gamer, the $30 fee is worth the cost!
 Otherwise, a good, free alternative is Ootake.

 There's another thing that might turn you off about MagicEngine (and Ootake).
 CD games can only be played via your CD-ROM drive.
 It does not support booting CD games from ISO.
 That really sucks because we don't really use CD-ROM drives anymore.
-Mednafen, a multi-system emulator, does allow you to boot CD games from ISO.
-That being said, that doesn't mean you should drop everything and marry Mednafen for all your TurboGrafx16 needs.
-It's not easy to use.
-MagicEngine is far better in the usability department.
+RetroArch, a multi-system emulator, does allow you to boot CD games from ISO.

 IMPORTANT!
 MagicEngine must be placed in a common folder on your computer.
 I recommend Documents, Downloads, or create a folder on your desktop.
 If you place MagicEngine somewhere else on your main C drive, then you may be restricting it to read-only access.
 Doing so prevents MagicEngine from saving anything.